hdorgeval/playwright-fluent-ts-cucumber6-starter/README.md

 * tag the scenario with `@ignore`

-## To check for typescript and linting errors
+## To check for typescript, linting and gherkin errors

 * run the command `npm run build`.